 Online education has many stereotypes about it.
-People often think that online students are not smart enough for our usual college or university education.
+People often think that online students are not smart enough for their usual college or university education.
 They are lazy and do not get “real” degrees.
-These thoughts discourage many people from taking online courses, so they get stuck in the traditional educational system, which wastes a lot of money, nerves and years of their lives.
+These thoughts discourage many people from taking online courses, so they get stuck in the traditional educational system, which wastes a lot of money, nerves, and years of their lives.

 Let’s look closer at the benefits and disadvantages of online learning that can make you reconsider your attitude towards this type of e-business.

 With online courses, you can take any program or course at traditional four-year universities.
 For example, if you are interested in neuroscience, all it takes is a Google search for such an online course and you will easily find online programs offered by some of the most prestigious universities from around the world.
 You can take such a course even if you have no desire to apply this knowledge in your future profession but are just interested in discovering new interests and understanding how the human brain works.
 The wide variety of online programs and courses is a tremendous advantage of this type of education.
 No matter where you live and what you want to study, you can always find the right course or even a degree program that you can follow from home.

 Forget about having to attend classes for hours, sit in an uncomfortable chair and suffer from back pain by the end of the day.
 All lectures and required materials are provided through online platforms, so you can easily access them from the comfort of your home.
 Public transportation won’t get you to campus.
 You won’t have to spend money on gas for your car.
 You won’t have to get up early to get dressed for class, etc.